 16 Father’s Day Gifts for a Dad-to-Be or New Father

-There’s not much that's more special than becoming a father for the first time (or the second or the third).
+There’s nothing more special than becoming a father for the first time (or the second or the third).
 Welcoming every new family member is a blessing and the new father deserves a Father’s Day gift to celebrate the new arrival.
-The dad in your life will appreciate any effort you make to acknowledge his contributions to your growing family.
+The new dad in your life will appreciate any effort you make to acknowledge his contributions to your growing family.

-The following presents run the gamut in price and type of gift, but all provide some unique and cool options to give your significant other on Father’s Day.
+The following presents run the gamut in price and type of gift, but all provide some unique and cool options to give a new dad on Father’s Day.
 I have three children and have been through many Father’s Days.
-So I can give you my own experience with some of these gifts along the way.
+I can give you my own experience with some of these gifts along the way.

 1. New Daddy’s Toolbox